fnCAD/fnCAD/README.md

 ## Key Features

 - **OpenSCAD-like syntax** with familiar modules, transformations, and operations
-  - Note: only a fraction of operators is currently implemented, and some syntax is different.
+  - Note: many OpenSCAD features like fonts are not implemented, and the syntax is a bit different.
 - **Real-time preview** using GPU-accelerated ray marching
-- **Octree mesh generation** with adaptive resolution
+- **Adaptive octree mesh generation** for STL export
-- **Export to STL** for 3D printing
-- **Smooth CSG** for creating organic shapes
+- **Traditional and smooth CSG** for creating smooth-edged shapes
-- **Save and share** using GitHub Gists and Google Drive, directly via the URL
+- **File export and sharing** via GitHub Gists or Google Drive
 - **Direct SDF function support** for advanced users

 ## Getting Started